ShabanShaame/CrystalSparkSandbox/DATAGRAPHNAVIGATION.md

 Praha - contained_in_file - generalCityFile

+### Laravel

+If you are not familiar with laravel and you would like to just run your code you can use the console command file `app/Console/Commands/TestGameExecute.php` and run it through the console by doing

+`testgame:execute`

+you can simply modify the class used to point to your own class namespace

+        namespace App\Console\Commands;

+        use App\yourNameExercise\MainExercises; //modify
+        use Illuminate\Console\Command;

 #### Advices

 We are aware that the exercises are advanced in difficulty.
 Some suggestions

-1. For the sake of these exercise we advise you to make a schema of the datagraph on a paper (or else) to clearly see the data loaded with populateBrotherEntities and joinPopulate.
+1. For these exercises we advise you to make a schema of the datagraph on a paper (or else) to clearly see the data loaded with populateBrotherEntities and joinPopulate.

 2. There are multiple ways of loading part of data of factories to optimize memory usage.
-But for the sake of these exercise we advise you load full data systematically.
+But for these exercise we advise you load full data systematically.
 After you instanciate a factory systematically do a `$factory->populateLocal()` and `$factory->populateBrotherEntities()` to make sure all data is loaded.
 If the factory is intended to be joined then do  `$baseFactory->joinFactory('verbToJoin',$joinedFactory)` `$baseFactory->joinPopulate()`